bonitasoft/bonita-doc/md/expressions-and-scripts.md

 # 1.6.9 Using expressions and scripts
 Expressions and scripts are used in Bonita BPM Studio for many purposes, including setting the initial or default value of a variable.
 An expression is a simple statement; a script is a sequence of expressions, and has a program-like structure.

 This page explains the features of Bonita BPM Studio that enable you to use expressions and scripts.

 [Starting the expression editor](#L142)
 [Managing Groovy scripts](#L101)
 [Using variables in a script expression](#L99)
 [Log messages in a Groovy script](#logging)

-Note that the expression editor cannot be used in the UI designer, which has a different concept model for [data](/data).
+Note that the expression editor cannot be used in the UI designer, which has a different concept model for [data](/variables.html).

 ## Starting the expression editor

 The expression editor is used throughout Bonita BPM Studio to create and modify expressions or scripts.

 To start the expression editor, click the crayon icon next to the field where you want to enter an expression.

 There are different types of expression:

-* Comparison: compares the value of a variable, parameter, or constant using the operators !, ==, !=, :, =.
+* Comparison: compares the value of a variable, parameter, or constant using the operators !, ==, !=, :, <: or=""\>=.
 * Constant: sets the expression to a constant (fixed) value.
 * Parameter: sets the expression to the value of the parameter at the time the expression is evaluated.
 * Script: the result of the script sets the value of the expression.